Tags

 13 Friday Nov 2015

-Posted George Oppen, Truth
+Posted in George Oppen, Truth

 This book is important to me.
 I am in a stage in which I need an Objectivist poetry that can tie my inner world to the concrete world of physical fact… and where the discovery of those facts burst in a paroxysm of emotions.